 While there are many historical examples to draw from, let’s step back to a relevant period, a time when memos and telegrams were the email of the day.
 Specifically, December 1944 when global public affairs at the State Department was elevated and a new Assistant Secretary position created for the purpose.
 Until this point, public affairs was a mundane function under the Assistant Secretary for Administration.
 This was an improvement over when the department first established a role for press and Congressional relations and assigned both to the head of the department’s counter-intelligence service immediately prior to America’s entry into World War I.

-Thus, on the Wednesday before Christmas 1944, the day the siege of Bastogne began, the Assistant Secretary for Public and Cultural Relations was established.
+Thus, on the Wednesday before Christmas 1944, the day the siege of Bastogne began, the Assistant Secretary for Public and Cultural Relations was formally established.
 Archibald MacLeish, the inaugural incumbent, was tasked with coordinating all of the department’s domestic and foreign public information activities and supervising the “Department’s relations with other Government agencies on all matters involving public information policy.”
 There was no firewall between home and abroad and the shift was supported by the White House and the Secretary of State.
 (Congressional relations, by the way, was assigned to the Assistant Secretary for Congressional Relations and International Conferences.)

 Despite the legislative challenge, the department’s programs continued through appropriations until the legislation, the Smith-Mundt Act, was signed.
 Though tenuous at times, support from the White House and active support from Secretaries of State, primarily James Byrnes and then George Marshall, who visited the Hill and testified on the need for the bill, and by generals, including General Eisenhower, kept not just forward progress on the legislative side but kept the comprehensive operational approach alive and kicking to combat disinformation and misinformation negatively impacting US national security.